advancedresearch/advancedresearch.github.io/blog/2023-10-28-hegeleans-russelleans-and-wittgensteineans.md

 The breakthroughs in logic were so jaw-dropping impressive at the time, that it resulted in many people rejecting Hegelean philosophy.
-Logic at Russell's time was trying to solve problems by separating meta-language from object-language.
+Logicians at Russell's time was trying to solve problems by separating meta-language from object-language.
 It is only recently that we learned how to unite them using something called "exponential propositions".

 Today, we understand that something called "normal congruence" plays a large role in the language bias influencing Russell's thinking: